 While this is a recipe geared to be made for the barbecue, it could also be made in alternate grilling or cooking situations.
 The marinade is the most important part, so as long as you get that step correct, you can cook the dish in a variety of different environments.

 - 2 pounds chicken breast and dark meat, preferably boneless

 - 1/2 cup rosé wine

 - 2 large sprigs rosemary

-- Place in a refrigerator, and allow to marinate for at least 3 hours.
-Turn over one to lat east several times to ensure that all of the chicken is marinated well.
+- Place in a refrigerator, and allow it to marinate for at least 3 hours.
+Turn over the chicken several times to ensure that all of it is well-marinated.

 - Remove the chicken from the barbecue, allow to rest several minutes, then serve.

 I stumbled across this recipe randomly one day because of a supposedly expired bottle of high quality, and extremely pricey, French import raspberry vinaigrette that I had picked up.
 I was showing it off as a joke, but when I got the offer to buy it for $1 I could not resist, even for a supposedly expired substance.

 But vinegar doesn't really expire—one of my favorite stories is an underwater shipwreck excavation in the Mediterranean, where old amphoras of Roman wine were being brought up.
 In celebrating the discovery, the archaeological team took some swigs of the wine: long since turned to vinegar, but still perfectly safe to drink, after 2,000 years!

 In this case, despite the expiration date being a few years ago, the raspberry vinaigrette was still perfectly good, and it turned out to work quite well in this dish.
 Whether it is worth what the original price was I am unsure, but certainly, for the bargain, I got it at, it made for a thoroughly excellent meal!